What Are the Mortgage Income Requirements for Agency Staff?

 The most common mortgage documents for agency workers include:

-Instead, when assessing proof of income for agency staff mortgage applications, lenders are looking to understand the full picture of your financial position.
-To do this, they will review a combination of payslips, bank statements, contracts, and other records to cross-check all the information being used in their affordability calculations.
+When assessing proof of income for agency staff mortgage applications, lenders will review a combination of payslips, bank statements, contracts, and other records to cross-check all the information being used in their affordability calculations.

-How Do Employment Gaps Affect a Mortgage Application?
+How Will Employment Gaps Affect a Mortgage Application?

 Employment gaps and income history will directly affect the success of your mortgage application.
 This is because lenders use them both in order to understand how regularly you have been working and earning.

-While for agency workers, short breaks between assignments are often normal, lenders may have stricter criteria around extended employment gaps and may request to see a clear track record of ongoing employment and income.
+For agency workers, short breaks between assignments are often normal.
+However, lenders may apply stricter criteria around extended employment gaps and can request to see a clear track record of ongoing employment and income.

 The key issue for lenders evaluating gaps in employment comes down to their ability to understand whether those gaps are occasional and short-term, or whether they point towards a pattern of inconsistent earnings and unpredictable employment.

-1. The first agency worker has worked continuously through the same agency for three years and experienced a single four-week gap in employment between assignments.
+- Agency Worker A: Has worked continuously through the same agency for three years, with a single four-week gap between assignments.

-2. The second agency worker has also worked continuously through the same agency for three years but has experienced several gaps in their employment, each lasting two to three months each year.
+- Agency Worker B: Has worked through the same agency for three years but has experienced several employment gaps, each lasting two to three months.

-What Minimum Employment History Do Lenders Require for Agency Staff?
+What Is the Minimum Employment History for Agency Staff?

 Mortgage lenders typically require a minimum of 12 months employment history before they consider a mortgage application from an agency worker.